How Many Watts Do You Need for a Good Guitar Amp?

 If you play in a band the amp you use for gigging will probably be the same amp you use for rehearsal.
 For practical reasons this is usually the case, but be aware that it doesn’t have to be so.

 While you need to have enough power to be heard when you are rehearsing with your band, when you play live you will have the benefit of sound reinforcement.
-Whether you play through a 100-watt stack, a 50-watt 2x12 combo or a 25-watt 1x12 practice amp, the sound guy is going to stick a microphone in front of one of your speakers and that’s the sound you’ll project through the PA system.
+Whether you play through a 100-watt stack, an affordable combo or a 25-watt 1x12 practice amp, the sound guy is going to stick a microphone in front of one of your speakers and that’s the sound you’ll project through the PA system.
 Your sound, a mix of the band’s sound or both will come back to you via the stage monitors.

 What this means is you can choose any wattage you want for a gigging amp, as long as it gets the sound you need.
 Some players like to use smaller, low-wattage amps for gigging because they are easier to transport and sound great.
 Having lugged a 120-watt head and 4x12 cabinet to more places than I can remember, I certainly see the value in this approach.